wasifzaman182/Safety-Critical-Systems/README.md

 ## 2. Technical Metrics  --> Goals of Measuring
     1. Identify the Goal for the product/process/resource.
 This is the goal that your metrics customer is trying to achieve.
-    2. Determine the Question(s) that will characterize the way the achievement of the goal is going to be assessed.
+    2. Determine the Question(s) that will characterize how the goal is achievement will be assessed.
     3. Definet the metric (s) that will provide a quantitative answer to each question.
 Metrics can be objective (based solely on the object being measured) or subjective (based on the viewpoint taken as well as the object measured).

  ####  Different Approaches